Shai Gilgeous-Alexander NBA Preview vs. the Nets

 Shai Gilgeous-Alexander Insights vs. the Nets

-- This season, he's put up 22.5% of the Thunder's attempted field goals, as he's averaging 20.8 per contest.
+- This season, Gilgeous-Alexander has made 11.3 field goals per game, which adds up to 24.5% of his team's total makes.

-- This season, he's accounted for 8.1% of his team's three-pointers made, averaging 1.1 per game.
+- He's taken 3.4 threes per game, or 9.9% of his team's shots from beyond the arc this season.

-- Gilgeous-Alexander's Thunder average 103.6 possessions per game, which ranks 27th among NBA teams, while the Nets have a middling offense in terms of tempo, ranking 16th with 101.2 possessions per contest.
+- Gilgeous-Alexander's Thunder average 103.6 possessions per game, which ranks 22nd among NBA teams, while the Nets are one of the league's fastest, ranking ninth with 101.2 possessions per contest.

-- On defense, the Nets have given up 116.1 points per contest, which is 19th-best in the NBA.
+- Giving up 116.1 points per contest, the Nets are the 19th-ranked squad in the league on defense.

-- On the boards, the Nets have given up 44.3 rebounds per game, which puts them 21st in the NBA.
+- On the boards, the Nets have conceded 44.7 rebounds per contest, which puts them 22nd in the league.

-- The Nets allow 26.2 assists per contest, 13th-ranked in the league.
+- Giving up 26.3 assists per contest, the Nets are the 15th-ranked squad in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!